About Blog Contact Pey

 What schools serve River Park?

-DC Public Schools: Amidon-Bowen Elementary, Jefferson Middle School Academy, and Jackson-Reed High School.
-DC also has a school choice lottery system; verify options directly with DCPS.
+DC Public Schools feeder pattern for Southwest DC: Amidon-Bowen Elementary, Jefferson Middle School Academy, and Eastern High School.
+Confirm assignments with the DCPS boundary tools; DC also has a school choice lottery system.

 What is the Wharf?